How to Pass Your Aptitude Test

-Find out when your real psychometric test is and try to practice at the same time of the day.
-Also sit your practice psychometric tests in one go; don’t take a break half way through because you won’t get to do that in the real test!
+If your aptitude test is at an assessment centre, find out when it is and try to practice at the same time of the day.
+Also sit your practice aptitude tests in one go; don’t take a break half way through because you won’t get to do that in the real test!

-Aptitude Test Tip 8: Ask for feedback
+7. Ask for feedback

-Aptitude Test Tip 11: Know when to move on
+8. Know when to move on

 Sometimes you will get started on a question not knowing how long it might take you.
 Doing lots of practice should help you to judge if a question is going to be particularly labour-intensive, but if you find yourself over a minute into one question and are still not confident you are going about the question in the right way, leave it and move on.
 Usually all aptitude test questions are weighted evenly (they will tell you if this is not the case) so your valuable time will probably be better spent on a different question.

 Only move on if you can't see where you've gone wrong.
 If you know how to get to the answer, the chances are the time taken to see this question through will be less than starting on a fresh question.

 9. Eliminate distractions